Topological modular forms with level structure: decompositions and duality: Introduction

 The structure of the present article is as follows.
-We begin in Section \ref{sec:TMFLevel} with a review of moduli stacks of elliptic curves with level structures and the associated spectra of topological modular forms; we also prove that $Tmf_1(n),\, Tmf(n)$ and $Tmf_0(n)$ are finite as modules over $Tmf[\frac1n]$.
+We begin in Section \ref{sec:TMFLevel} with a review of moduli stacks of elliptic curves with level structures and the associated spectra of topological modular forms; we also prove that $\Tmf_1(n),\, \Tmf(n)$ and $\Tmf_0(n)$ are finite as modules over $\Tmf[\tfrac1n]$.
 In Section \ref{sec:splittings}, we recall and extend certain algebraic splitting results from \cite{MeiDecMod} and deduce our main topological splitting results.
-The next two sections contain our applications to equivariant $TMF$ (Section \ref{sec:equivariant}) and our results on Anderson duality (Section \ref{sec:dualityboth}).
-In Section \ref{sec:C2}, we give $C_2$-equivariant refinements of our splitting results and prove Corollary \ref{cor:0n}.
-On the way, we introduce a new method to compute $RO(C_2)$-graded homotopy fixed point spectral sequences, which can be seen as one of the main contributions of the present paper.
+The next two sections contain our applications to equivariant $\TMF$ (Section \ref{sec:equivariant}) and our results on Anderson duality (Section \ref{sec:dualityboth}).
+In Section \ref{sec:C2}, we give compute the $C_2$-equivariant slices of $\Tmf_1(n)$ and prove $C_2$-equivariant refinements of our splitting results and Corollary \ref{cor:0n}.
+On the way, we introduce a new method to compute $RO(C_2)$-graded homotopy fixed point spectral sequences.
 Section \ref{sec:equivariant} and Sections \ref{sec:dualityboth} and \ref{sec:C2} can be read independently.
+Appendix \ref{app:squarefree} is about some subleties about quotients of $\MMb_1(n)$ if $n$ is not squarefree and Appendix \ref{sec:DAG} embeds our simplified treatment of derived algebraic geometry into the work of Lurie.